AllStarLink/ASL3/README.md

 - Blacklist and whitelist improvements
 - Compile directives for more archicetures

+## Updating from ASL2
+There is no update or migration from ASL2.
+You’re going to be installing a new Debian OS on your computer, VM or microSD card.

+The ASL3 conf files are different.
+Do not try to use the ASL2 configs.
+They won't work.

+The new ASL3 menu will walk you through setting up a basic USB or hub node quickly.
+Switching between menu and config edits is non-destructive.
+When editing configs or using the Asterisk CLI consider:
+- Registration is now set in `rpt_http_registration.conf` not in `iax.conf`.
+IAX registration still works but is discouraged.
+Don't register both http and IAX.
+The new CLI command is`rpt show registrations`.
+- A template is now used in `rpt.conf`.
+Editing is much easier but it's different than ASL2.
+Node settings are much simpler requiring only a few added lines per node.
+The ASL3 menu handles the templated config.
+- The USB configuration files now contain the tune settings.
+There is no tune file for each node as in ASL2.
+The tune menus and Asterisk CLI write to the new tune setting locations.
+- There is a new blacklist and whitelist.
+- Most of this new stuff is explained with more detail in the ASL3 Configuration section below.

 ## Installation

 ### Operating System
-ASL3 is targeting Debian 12 and testing should be done in a fresh(ish) installation of Debian 12.
+ASL3 is targeting Debian 12 and testing should be installed on a fresh(ish) installation of Debian 12.
 Currently supported platforms are x86\_64 and arm64/aarch64.
 For Raspberry Pi platforms, install the 64-bit version of Raspberry Pi OS 12 (Raspbian 12) on a Pi3 or Pi4 system.
 There are currently no builds for the 32-bit legacy version of RPi OS (armhf).

 ### asl3-asterisk installation
 Currently, the ASL3 system must be downloaded from GitHub rather than `apt install`.
 Future relases of ASL3 will be installed from a normal Apt repository.
 Download the latest tarball from https://github.com/AllStarLink/asl3-asterisk/releases/latest and save it to `/root`.
 Note that the tarballs are architecture-specific so retrieve the "amd64" version for x86\_64 and the arm64 for Pi/Arm/aarch64 platforms.